le medium horse.jpg

 Training Rides

-Horses’ athletic ability is evaluated during the initial stages of training.
-After working on the ground with these horses, our handlers develop an individual training program for each horse focusing on learning leads, understanding riding aids, steering and more.
-As horses advance, training expands to include poles, grids, and some may even start over small jumps and courses.
+The horses’ athletic ability are evaluated during the initial stages of training.
+After working on the ground with the horses, our trainer develops an individual training program for each horse.
+Fundamentals begin with the basic scales of training.
+As horses advance, training expands to include poles, grids and starting over small jumps and courses.

 eXPERIENCES

-Horses are exposed to various scenarios and environments during their time at the Secretariat Center.
-In addition to their ground training, horses are introduced to obstacles, mounting blocks, cross-ties, and trailering.
+In addition to their groundwork, horses are introduced to obstacles, mounting blocks, cross-ties, and trailering.
 Our facility features a small cross-country course and path for trail rides.
-Some even participate in small shows and clinics of property.
+Some even participate in small shows and clinics off-property.